 From the viewing platform you have to return from where you came and turn right at the Sea to Sky Trail sign indicating the Cheakamus Bungee Bridge in 2.6km.
 The snowshoeing trail is wide and easy to follow.
 After a few hundred metres you come to your first viewpoint of the valley and distant mountains.
 The trail ascends fairly quickly and then opens up to some more views before reaching the amazing Bungee Bridge high above Cheakamus River.

 The parking lot to Brandywine Falls is blocked by snow in the winter and you must park outside the gate along the highway.
 There is plenty of room for several cars.
 Located about 20 minutes south of Whistler there are big and difficult to miss signs indicating, "Brandywine Falls Provincial Park".
 You will see the obvious area to park outside the gate (gate is usually buried in snow in the winter).
 If driving from Whistler Brandywine Provincial Park will be on your left.
-You will then have to put your snowshoes on immediately and scramble over the wall of snow to access the parking lot.
-You will then be in a suddenly, serene setting of snow covered picnic tables and see the wonderful, covered bridge across the Cheakamus River leading to the amazing Brandywine Falls viewpoint as well as signs directing you along the Sea to Sky Trail to the Cheakamus Bungee Bridge.
-From your car to the bridge is 3 kilometres.
+You will then have to put your snowshoes on immediately and scramble oved they function year-round.
+Also, there are several information boards about the local first nation tribes and the Sea to Sky Trail that passes through the park.